 The Galveston Daily News reported on celebrations across the state in 1883 including one in San Antonio where "twenty-three wagons loaded with watermelons...were destroyed with marvelous rapidity."
 By 1933, the menu had been cemented per the Dallas Morning News.
 "Watermelon, barbecue and red lemonade will be consumed in quantity."

-Red foods and red drinks are also traditional foods served on Juneteenth.
+Traditional Juneteenth foods and drinks are red.
 Strawberry soda, red velvet cake, and Big Red soda are all enjoyed as many people wear red.
 According to culinary historian and food writer Michael Twitty, the use of red dates back "to the enslaved Yoruba and Kongo brought to Texas in the 19th century."

 Twitty goes on to write, "enslavement narratives from Texas recall an African ancestor being lured using red flannel cloth, and many of the charms and power objects used to manipulate invisible forces required a red handkerchief."
 In West Africa, the color red is a symbol of strength, spirituality, and life and death.